KenSuenobu/curb/README.md

 The **C**ar **U**niversal **R**ental **B**usiness.

+(I reserve the right to rename this sucker if the acronym doesn't stick!)

 ## What is it?

 Curb is a NextJS/NestJS application that allows Turo hosts to easily